 Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 10/16.
 Revised by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 12/15.
-Originally prepared by Marjan Kluepfel and J. McLeod Scott, HGIC Information Specialists, James H. Blake, Extension Plant Pathologist, and Clyde S. Gorsuch, Extension Entomologist, Clemson University.(New 01/01.)
+Originally prepared by Marjan Kluepfel and J. McLeod Scott, HGIC Information Specialists, James H. Blake, Extension Plant Pathologist, and Clyde S. Gorsuch, Extension Entomologist, Clemson University.
+New 01/01.
+Images added 12/15.

 Diseases and insects generally are not a serious problem on daylilies (Hemerocallis species) in the home garden, especially when good cultural practices are followed.
 Daylilies prefer a well-drained soil with adequate organic matter.
 The use of a slow-release fertilizer is preferred.
 Planting daylilies too deep will result in reduced flowering and plant decline.

 Root-Knot Nematode: Root-knot nematodes (Meloidogyne species) can cause loss of vigor and severe decline of daylilies.
 Infected plants slowly deteriorate, grow poorly and become stunted, turn yellow, wilt and often die.
 The symptoms are very similar to moisture stress.
 Roots will often have small bumps or nodules where the nematodes feed and inject toxins.

 Soft Rot: Erwinia carotovora causes bacterial rot at the base of the flowers and in the rhizomes.
 The bacteria that cause rot are normal soil inhabitants.
 Disease development is favored by high temperatures, poor air circulation, poor soil drainage and improper fertilization.